NERC-CEH/nanofase/docs/intro.md

 ## Quickstart guide

-The easiest way to install the project is to use the [Fortran Package Manager](https://fpm.fortran-lang.org/en/install/index.html#install), which can be installed using Conda (`conda install -c conda-forge fpm`).
+The easiest way to install the model is to use the [Fortran Package Manager](https://fpm.fortran-lang.org/en/install/index.html#install), which can be installed using Conda (`conda install -c conda-forge fpm`).
 The model also requires a recent version of GFortran, NetCDF Fortran and Git installed (see [](./getting-started/building-the-model.md)).

 Clone the code (make sure to `--recurse-submodules`) and use *fpm* to install: